anshul090/bcs-fellowship-public-influencer/README.md

 ---

-## Public Thought Leadership & Media Features
+## Thought Leadership & Media Features

 ### **Featured in Tech Times**
  *“In the Shadows of Innovation: How Anshul Gandhi's Work Is Revolutionizing AI and Machine Learning”*